SpartnerNL/laravel-excel-docs/3.1/imports/queued.md

 ## Appending jobs

 When queuing an import an instance of Laravel's `PendingDispatch` is returned.
-This means you can chain extra jobs that will be added to the end of the queue and only executed if all export jobs are correctly executed.
+This means you can chain extra jobs that will be added to the end of the queue and only executed if all import jobs are correctly executed.

 ```php
 (new UsersImport)->queue('users.xlsx')->chain([